vishals25/r-dashboard/README.md

 # R Dashboard

-This repository contains a dashboard application built using R. It provides a video game sales dashboard involve ensuring data accuracy by integrating reliable sources, designing a visually clear interface with intuitive charts and graphs, incorporating comprehensive metrics covering revenue, units sold, and other relevant factors, adding interactivity for exploration, enabling real-time updates for current information, allowing customization for user preferences, monitoring dashboard performance, and integrating with other systems like CRM and inventory management for a holistic view of sales performance and informed decision-making..
+This repository contains a dashboard application built using R. It provides a video game sales dashboard involve ensuring data accuracy by integrating reliable sources, designing a visually clear interface with intuitive charts and graphs, incorporating comprehensive metrics allowing customization for user preferences, monitoring dashboard performance and informed decision-making..

+## To run this R-shiny application

+Click on the `Run App` button typically found in the top-right corner of the script editor pane in RStudio, or run the command `shiny::runApp()` in the R console.

 ## Table of Contents